webrender/webrender.github.io/_posts/2017-11-23-automate-github-pages-ifttt-glitch.md

 ![](/post_files/ifttt-ghpages-3.png "New commit on Github")

-As I mentioned earlier, the possibilities are only limited by the number of services & triggers IFTTT supports:  Some ideas based on other IFTTT triggers:
+As I mentioned earlier, the possibilities are only limited by the number of services & triggers IFTTT supports.
+Some ideas based on other IFTTT triggers:

 * **SMS**: Post to your blog from your mobile phone
 * **Google Assistant**: Post to your blog with your voice